Alan Wilson (Irish criminal): Murder of Marioara Rostas

 Marioara Rostas was an eighteen-year-old from Romania who disappeared from Dublin city centre on 6 January 2008.
 She had been begging with one of her brothers at the junction of Pearse Street and Lombard Street.
 Her brother saw her get into a car and when he went over to it the driver said they were going to McDonald's for food and would return later.
 She phoned relatives in Romania before she disappeared.

 She was killed by four shots to her head.
-Her body was buried in a shallow grave in the Dublin/Wicklow mountains and was not discovered until 2012.
+Her body was buried in a shallow grave in the Dublin/Wicklow Mountains and was not discovered until 2012.

 Alan Wilson went on trial for her murder in 2014 and pleaded not guilty.
 The jury found him not guilty.

 Meat cleaver attack

 On 3 June 2009 Wilson and David Crowley broke into a house in Blanchardstown and attacked a man with a meat cleaver.
 They were convicted in 2013 with Wilson being sentenced to seven years and Crowley to eight.

 In 2017 he won an appeal over the conviction on the grounds that the offence he was charged with was different from the one he was cautioned and questioned about.
-The Supreme Court directed there could be a retrial for Wilson, but councel for the Director of Public Prosecutions told the court there would be no retrial as Wilson had, with remission, served most of his sentence.
+The Supreme Court directed there could be a retrial for Wilson, but counsel for the Director of Public Prosecutions told the court there would be no retrial as Wilson had, with remission, served most of his sentence.